 Over the years, more than 300 students of Claremont McKenna College, Claremont Graduate University and the other Claremont Colleges have worked in the Rose Institute.
 Students have contributed significantly to the Institute’s survey research programs, providing high-quality interviewing services, assisting in data presentation, and often playing key roles in analysis.
 Today, all Rose Institute students are trained in GIS, survey research, fiscal analysis, and legal and regulatory analysis.

 Edessa Rose, Jon Lovelace, Billy Mills, and Mildred Younger were among the first members of the Board of Governors under the chairmanship of Robert Finch.
 Later chairs were Donald Henriksen, Robert Howard, Brandon Birtcher, Allan Lunsford and Darryl Wold.
 Board members have included Jess Unruh, March Fong Eu, Richard Katz, Ernie Dronenburg, Pete Wilson and Senator Bob Hertzberg.
 Alan Heslop was the founding director of the Institute and served in that capacity for nearly three decades.
 Ralph Rossum started his term of service in the 2000-2001 academic year and continued as director through 2010.
-Andrew Busch, the current director, is the Crown Professor of Government and George R. Roberts Fellow, served from January 2011 through June of 2021.
+Andrew Busch, Crown Professor of Government and George R. Roberts Fellow, served from January 2011 through June of 2021.
 Kenneth Miller, the Rose Professor of State and Local Government at Claremont McKenna College, took over the role in July of 2021.

 In 2010, the Rose Institute partnered with the Lowe Institute for Political Economy to establish the Inland Empire Center.
 Before the partnership, there was very little political and economic analysis of the region, despite the Inland Empire ranking as the 14th largest metropolitan statistical area (MSA) in the United States at the time.
 Recognizing the significance of the region to California’s economy, the two institutes – both based at Claremont McKenna College – saw the need for an organization that could deliver analysis on current issues impacting the Inland Empire.